To you, my beautiful reader, my luxe letter February 2017. I hope it was a fabulous few weeks for you?

-I thought this was quite sweet.
+Personally, I thought this was quite sweet.
 It showed that he had put some thought into the gift and what my reaction would be.
 And he was, of course, right.
 (Don’t tell him that though!)
 I wasn’t expecting to have a bouquet of flowers arrive on that day and so I did, as he forecast, have a huge smile on my face.
-Now I would have also had a delighted smile if they had arrived on 14th February, but it was the sentiment that was so nice and it was indeed a complete surprise.
+Now I would have also had a delighted smile if they had arrived on 14th February, but it was the sentiment that was so nice.

 I adore having fresh flowers in my living room and to have such a beautiful bunch was lovely.
 I found my new vase in Homesense just in time too – what perfect timing!

 When I was single, I used to hate Valentine’s Day with a passion.
-All of my friends always seemed to be in relationships and everyone around me seemed to be receiving cards and presents and flowers and having a romantic meal together.
+All of my friends always seemed to be in relationships.
+Everyone around me seemed to be receiving cards, presents and flowers and having a romantic meal together.
 I found it a little depressing to be by myself.

 After ignoring it for so long, I finally I took the advice on board.
 I decided to become happy with who I was and to enjoy life being by myself, completely forgetting about dating.
 That’s when my other half, now husband, came along.